JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/HRMS/graph-bamboohr.md

-# BambooHR Integration with JupiterOne
+# Integration with JupiterOne

 ## BambooHR + JupiterOne Integration Benefits

-*   Visualize BambooHR users and files in the JupiterOne graph.
+- Visualize BambooHR users and files in the JupiterOne graph.
-*   Map BambooHR users to employees in your JupiterOne account.
+- Map BambooHR users to employees in your JupiterOne account.
-*   Map BambooHR users identified as employees to their managers to provide an organization chart in JupiterOne.
+- Map BambooHR users identified as employees to their managers to provide an organization chart in JupiterOne.
-*   Monitor changes to BambooHR users using JupiterOne alerts.
+- Monitor changes to BambooHR users using JupiterOne alerts.

 ## How it Works

-*   JupiterOne periodically fetches users and files from BambooHR to update the graph.
+- JupiterOne periodically fetches employees, users, and files from BambooHR to update the graph.
-*   Additional details stored in BambooHR users is used to map your organization management structure.
+- Additional details stored in BambooHR users is used to map your organization management structure.
-*   Write JupiterOne queries to review and monitor updates to the graph.
+- Write JupiterOne queries to review and monitor updates to the graph.
-*   Configure alerts to take action when JupiterOne graph changes.
+- Configure alerts to take action when JupiterOne graph changes.

 Important notes:

-*   The employee directory API does not include employees that have been terminated.
-The employee records will not be included in the graph output of the integration.
-*   The users listing API includes user records of employees that have been terminated (the status will be 'disabled', `active: false` in the `User` entity).
-Over time you will see the number of user entities exceed the number of employees, and the `User` will have no relationship to an employee `Record`.
+- The users listing API includes user records of employees that have been terminated (`status: 'disabled'`, `active: false` in the `User` entity).
-*   BambooHR employee records have an "Employee #" that is assigned when the employee is created and which may later be modified.
-There is also a permanent record "id" property that does not change and very likely is not equal to the Employee #.
-The "Employee #" is not returned in employee list API and is therefore not stored in the graph data.
+- BambooHR employee records have an `employeeNumber` that is assigned when the employee is created and which may later be modified.
+There is also a permanent `id` property that does not change and very likely is not equal to the `employeeNumber`.

 ## Requirements

-*   JupiterOne requires the subdomain of your BambooHR account.
+- JupiterOne requires the subdomain of your BambooHR account.
 For example:
   "mycompany" is the subdomain of `https://mycompany.bamboohr.com`.
-*   JupiterOne requires a REST API key.
+- JupiterOne requires a REST API key.
 You need permission to create a user in BambooHR for association with JupiterOne and obtain an API key associated with that user.
-*   You must have permission in JupiterOne to install new integrations.
+- You must have permission in JupiterOne to install new integrations.

 ## Support